-2.7.
-The European Commission (EC)
+2.8 The European Commission (EC)

 The overall role of the Commission is that of a strategic adviser, i.e. to play a key role in providing strategic coordination of the macro-regional strategies where its involvement brings a clear added value.
-EC also plays a leading role in the strategic coordination of the Strategy and promotes that it is taken in due account in all relevant EU policies and instruments; it has an essential role in all four EU macro-regional strategies through the Directorate General for Regional and Urban policy (DG REGIO).
+EC also plays a leading role in the strategic coordination of the Strategy and promotes that it is taken in due account in all relevant EU policies and instruments; the EC has an essential role in all four EU macro-regional strategies through the Directorate General for Regional and Urban policy (DG REGIO), and upon invitation other DGs.
 EC strategically supports the implementation of the EUSDR in cooperation with the participating states, Council and European Parliament.
 With its institutional background, it helps comparing the functioning of MRS and gives a possibility to promote alignment mostly between MRS and transnational cooperation programmes (also known as Interreg B), but also in case of other EU programmes.
-DG REGIO is also a key adviser when it comes to prioritizing policies and strategic frameworks.
+DG REGIO is also a key adviser when it comes to prioritising policies and strategic frameworks.

-DG REGIO actively pursues strategic coordination at policy level (Council, European Parliament, Committee of Regions, European Economic and Social Committee, EC line DGs, NCs) and seeks to better interlink and align the Strategy with programmes during programming and implementation (i.e. EU, national, regional, centrally managed funding instruments).
+DG REGIO actively pursues strategic coordination at policy level (Council, European Parliament, Committee of the Regions, European Economic and Social Committee, other EC DGs, NCs) and seeks to better interlink and align the Strategy with programmes during programming and implementation (i.e. EU, national, regional, centrally managed funding instruments).
 DG REGIO actively promotes the embedding of the EUSDR both at the strategic document level (e.g. Partnership Agreements, Operational Programmes etc.) and at operational level (for instance through practical advice and good examples).
-This is done, inter alia, by promoting continuous dialogue between EC actors (DG REGIO/NEAR state desk officers, desk officers from line DGs) and programme bodies (Managing Authorities, Joint Secretariats, intermediate bodies).
+This is done, inter alia, by promoting continuous dialogue between EC actors (DG REGIO/NEAR state desk officers, desk officers from other DGs) and programme bodies (managing/programming authorities, Joint Secretariats, intermediate bodies).

-Furthermore, DG REGIO promotes and facilitates the dialogue and involvement of stakeholders within the Danube Region, within the EU (line DGs, programmes, platforms, and other stakeholders) and across macro-regional strategies - in thematic or procedural terms.
+Furthermore, DG REGIO promotes and facilitates the dialogue and involvement of stakeholders within the Danube Region, within the EU (other DGs, programmes, platforms, and other stakeholders) and across macro-regional strategies - in thematic or procedural terms.
 This also comprises the exchange of information, good practices, lessons learned and solutions perceived for triggering learning effects and for contributing to the streamlining of processes.

-As it is the case for all MRS, DG REGIO is in charge of reporting to the other EU institutions (Council, European Parliament, Committee of the Regions, Economic and Social Committee) on the progress made in implementing the EUSDR and the results achieved; including facilitating the bridging with relevant activities at EU-level, like e.g. by ESPON's MRS monitoring, etc.
+As it is the case for all MRS, DG REGIO is in charge of reporting to the other EU institutions (Council, European Parliament, Committee of the Regions, European Economic and Social Committee) on the progress made in implementing the EUSDR and the results achieved; including facilitating the bridging with relevant activities at EU-level, like e.g. by ESPON's MRS monitoring, etc.

-For that purpose, every two years the EC publishes a report on the implementation of EU MRS to the European Parliament, the Council, the Economic and Social Committee and the Committee of the Regions, based on contributions given by the strategies' key implementers (the first was published in 2016).
+For that purpose, every two years the EC publishes a report on the implementation of EU MRS to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions, based on contributions given by the Strategies' key implementers (the first was published in 2016).

-The EC attends the NC, PAC and - as far as feasible - SG meetings in its advisory and supportive role and supports participation / involvement of line DGs in the PAs' work.
+The EC attends the NC, PAC and - as far as feasible - SG meetings in its advisory and supportive role and supports participation / involvement of DGs in the PAs' work.
+The Commission supports and calls to commitment on the SG work with a one-time supportive letter inviting the respective states for support in the SG-nomination and work.

-2.8.
-The Danube Strategy Point (DSP)
+2.9 The Danube Strategy Point (DSP)